PixelsJr/CTF/walkthrough.md

 ## Conclusion

 Gongratulations!
-You have sucessfully found all 7 flags!
+You have sucessfully found all 7 flags and pwned the web server!

 ---